Introduction:

 Check the quality of your packaged fish and shrimp regularly to detect signs of spoilage:

-Fresh seafood should have a vivid color and a mild, ocean-like smell.
+Fresh seafood should have a vibrant color and a mild, ocean-like smell.
 Throw away items that have bad colors or strong and unpleasant odors. - Texture:

 The texture of fish and shrimp should be firm and moist.
 If the meat looks slimy or has a slimy texture, it may indicate spoilage.